tiagokp97/Coding-Challenge/README.md

 ## Introduction

 Welcome to **Super Call AI**!
 This project is a **state-based AI agent builder**, where users can create and configure interactive conversation flows using a **drag-and-drop system**.
 The application allows defining global prompts, specific states, transitions between states, and testing agents in real time.
+Using NLU to state interpreation and handling state changes.

 ## Technologies Used